Diagnostic Medical Sonography

 2 Credits (2)

 Includes the pathology and pathophysiology of the vascular system, scanning techniques, clinical presentation, ultrasound appearance and Doppler evaluation seen with pathological conditions of the carotid arteries, deep and peripheral vascular systems.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 226.
 Sonographic Case Studies I